 When you plug your nose, you stop the additional flavor enhancements from your senses, and the food or drink has a more bland taste.
 While it doesn't remove the flavor entirely, it can help get it down.

-Learn About - Can You Snort Pre-Workout If Don't Like The Taste?
+Learn About - Can You Snort Pre-Workout?

 Making an all-natural pre-workout (good tasting pre-workout) isn't that difficult.
 It can cost a bit more as you need to purchase all of the main ingredients, such as your branched-chain amino acids, minerals, caffeine anhydrous, and flavorings.